How To Have Better Communication With Singles, Men, Women

+Singles Meet offers relationship advice on communication, and how to have better communications between friends, men, women, partners, husband, and wife.
 There is an interesting method of speaking with others that really helps when people seem to be talking past each other, or simply not understanding and validating each other's point.
 It is called the Imago Dialogue.
 This method of communicating with single women, friends, partner, spouse, wife, or husband, or couples, really helps to get on the same page so that both sides feel heard and understood.
 Some parts of the method are not new, and has merit.
 My partner and I tried it, and found that, although it feels weird starting out, it works.
 And, the Imago Dialog becomes easier to use with practice.
 It feels more natural to understand what my partner is communicating to me.
-The official Imago Dialog can be found at imagoworks.com/the-imago-dialogue/.

 The Imago Dialog - Three Main Steps